(And How Can I Use it in a Digital Marketing Funnel)

 3. Continuously Reinforce the Decision to Buy

 Contrary to popular belief, the sales funnel doesn’t end once a customer makes a purchase.
-Ideally, you want to continue to foster the relationship so they’ll keep coming back to your business.
+Ideally, you want to continue fostering the relationship so they’ll keep returning to your business.

 The way to achieve that is to keep customers thinking about your brand and its value.
 Email marketing and social media, organic and paid, are among the best tools you can use to stay in touch with customers.

-For example, you might send your email list weekly compilations of your latest content, as well as other links they might find interesting.
+For example, you might send your email list weekly compilations of your latest content and other links they might find interesting.
 Clicking on an email to open it is a microtransaction, as is clicking on any of its internal links to visit your website.

-Ideally, your messaging should reinforce the idea that customers made a smart decision by buying from you, and the many ways in which it can benefit them to do so again.
+Ideally, your messaging should reinforce the idea that customers made a smart decision by buying from you and how it can benefit them to do so again.
 If customers know that they made a good purchase, they’ll be more likely to accept further offers down the road.

 4. Reward Customers for Their Loyalty

-Rewarding loyal customers makes them feel important and reinforces the fact that deciding to do business with you was a wise decision.
+Rewarding loyal customers makes them feel important and reinforces that deciding to do business with you was wise.
 As for how to reward them, that depends on your company.
 However, some common approaches include:

 - Offering exclusive discounts on specific products

 - Granting access to products and services before the rest of your customer base

 - Providing added value, often advanced information about how to take advantage of your products